Original publication: 2/20/2015 Updated and podcast added: 1/27/2020

 27 Behold, I am the Lord, the God of all flesh: is there any thing too hard for me?

-That Scripture literally means what it says.
-There is NOTHING that is too hard for God.
-Is your problem, spiritual, physical, mental, emotional, or financial?
-Whatever it is, give it to the Lord and He will work it out.
-Keep praying and He will give you your breakthrough.
+That Scripture means what it says.
+There is NOTHING too hard for God.
+Is your problem spiritual, physical, mental, emotional, or financial?
+Whatever it is, give it to the Lord, and He will work it out.
+Keep praying, and He will give you your breakthrough.

 Before I close, I would like to pray for you.
 Let’s you and I join our hearts and hands across the miles.

 Dear Heavenly Father,

-Lord, You are the master of every situation and we know that there is nothing too hard for You.
-You are our God and we love you with our whole hearts.
-Lord, I lift my brother and sister that are seeking You for a spiritual breakthrough in their lives.
-Even as you have opened many doors that were closed in my face, I pray now that you will open doors for them.
-You see their individual situations, O God, and I’m asking You to work them out.
+Lord, You are the master of every situation, and we know that there is nothing too hard for You.
+You are our God, and we love you with our whole hearts.
+Lord, I lift my brothers and sisters who are seeking You for a spiritual breakthrough in their lives.
+Even as you have opened many doors closed in my face, I pray now that you will open doors for them.
+You see their situations, O God, and I’m asking You to work each case out.
 Make the crooked paths straight.
 Increase their faith in You and encourage their hearts now, O God.
 If a miracle is needed, supply that miracle.
-If comfort is needed, supply that comfort.
+If comfort is required, provide that comfort.
 Whatever the need may be, meet it for them O God.
-Let Your presence and anointing overshadow them now.
-Please allow this humble prayer to serve as the point of contact that they need in order to receive their breakthrough.
+Let Your Presence and Your Anointing overshadow them now.
+Please allow this humble prayer to serve as the point of contact they need to receive their breakthrough.
 Let them know that You have heard their prayers and that You have seen their tears.
-Show yourself mighty and strong in their lives.
-In the matchless name of Jesus Christ, the One who died for our sins, do we pray.
-Amen and Amen!
+Show Yourself mighty and strong in their lives.
+In the matchless name of Jesus Christ, Amen, and amen.